dharmapoudel/dharmapoudel/PRIVACY_POLICY_1lyrics.md

 This software is intended for general use, and has no restrictions on utilization by children.

-TidyPanel **DOES NOT** contain any hazardous, violent, or any other content (e.g. augmented reality) that may require parental supervision.
+1lyrics **DOES NOT** contain any hazardous, violent, or any other content (e.g. augmented reality) that may require parental supervision.

 <HR>

 ## Links To Other Sites

-TidyPanel does not contain links to any other services.
+1lyrics does not contain links to any other services.
 All functionalities of the software are run independently and solely on the device.

 <HR>